Single-photon cooling in microwave magneto-mechanics

-To achieve single photon cooling, we use a more flux sensitive point where we expect a coupling $g_0 = \SI{2.3(3)}{\kilo\hertz}$ (Fig.~\ref{fig:coupling_meas}b), which is well into single photon strong cooperativity with $C_0>10$.
-By using an input power of \SI{-66.5}{dBm}, for which we expect an average occupation of around a single photon in the microwave cavity, we clearly demonstrate cooling and heating of the cantilever mode, Fig.~\ref{fig:backaction_measStrong}.
-Due to the much lower input power, the non-linearity induced by the junction is sufficiently small and the measured phonon number can be fitted with a conventional model~\cite{marquardt_quantum_2007}.
-We note that we also include to the fit a frequency offset to accommodate the impedance mismatch of the cavity with the waveguide (see supplementary information).
-Interestingly, by fitting the experimental data we retrieve an independent measurement of the average photon number in the cavity, $0.9(2)$, and the bare coupling strength, $g_0 = \SI{2.46(8)}{kHz}$, in agreement with the coupling obtained in Fig.~\ref{fig:coupling_meas}, $g_0 = \SI{2.3(3)}{\kilo\hertz}$.
-In terms of cooling, with $0.9(2)$ photon in the cavity, we reach $2430(310)$ phonons, corresponding to a cooling factor $\sim 3$ for a nanogram-sized mechanical resonator.
-By increasing the incident power until the non-linearity was too severe, the lowest phonon number reached around 150 with $\sim 10$ photons in average in the cavity.
+{To demonstrate cooling with a few photons, we work at a more flux sensitive point where we expect a coupling $g_0/2 \pi = \SI{2.3(3)}{\kilo\hertz}$ (Fig.~\ref{fig:coupling_meas}(b)) and a large cooperativity $C_0 \gtrsim 10$.} By using an input power of \SI{-66.5}{dBm}, for which we expect an average occupation of around a single photon in the cavity, we clearly demonstrate cooling and heating of the cantilever mode, Fig.~\ref{fig:backaction_measStrong}. {By fitting the experimental data~\cite{marquardt_quantum_2007,noauthor_see_nodate,safavi-naeini_laser_2013} we extract a maximum photon number of \SI{2.1(4)}, and a coupling of $g_0/2 \pi = \SI{2.38(6)}{kHz}$.
+In terms of cooling, owing to the large cooperativity, we reached $\left<n\right> = \SI{2430(310)}{}$, corresponding to a cooling factor $\sim 3$ for a nanogram-scaled mechanical resonator.
+For the corresponding detuning, we extract a cavity population of only 1.4 photons~\cite{noauthor_see_nodate}.
+We note that the mechanical linewidth is significantly larger than the theoretical prediction, an effect that we attribute to the high sensitivity to flux noise~\cite{noauthor_see_nodate}.
+By increasing the incident power until the non-linearity was too severe, we reached $\left<n\right> \simeq \SI{150}{}$ with $\sim 20$ photons in average in the cavity.}